Selin Sayek Böke: Academic recognition

 Böke's scientific research has been published in several international and national high-profile journals and books.
 She received an award from TÜBİTAK in 2010 for her work on international economics and effects of foreign investment.
 In 2007, she received the Excellence Award in Global Economic Affairs from the Kiel World Economics Institute in Germany.
-In 2011, she was given an award by the Mustafa Parlar Foundation.
+In 2011, she was given an award by the METU Mustafa Parlar Foundation.
 She has directed several TÜBİTAK research projects.

 Political career

 In the 18th Republican People's Party Extraordinary Convention held on 6 September 2014, Böke was elected to the Party Council.
 On 14 September, she was appointed as the Deputy Leader responsible for economic policies.
-She was elected as a member of parliament for İzmir's second electoral district at the June 2015 general election.
+She was elected as a member of parliament for İzmir's first electoral district at the June 2015 and November 2015, second electoral district at the 2018 general election.